mogrady-professional/DevCamper-API-NodeJS/README.md

 # DevCamper-API-NodeJS

-> Backend API for DevCamper application, which is a bootcamp directory website
+> Backend REST API for DevCamper application, which is a bootcamp directory website and MongoDB, Express, NodeJS, and some other packages.

+- MongoDB API's w/ database queries

 # Table of Contents